Teachable-AI-Lab/teachable-ai-lab/publications.md

 Smith, G.\*, Zhang, Q.\*, MacLellan, C.J.
 (2022).
 Do it Like the Doctor: How We Can Design a Model That Uses Domain Knowledge to Diagnose Pneumothorax.
-In _Proceedings of the AAAI Spring Symposium on Machine Learning and Knowledge Engineering_.
+In _Proceedings of the AAAI 2022 Spring Symposium on Machine Learning and Knowledge Engineering for Hybrid Intelligence (AAAI-MAKE 2022)_.
 (\* are co-first authors) [(pdf)][smith-make-22] [<i class="fab fa-youtube"></i>][smith-make-22-talk]

 MacLellan., C.J. & Thakur, H. (2021).
 Convolutional Cobweb: A Model of Incremental Learning from 2D Images.